 If you’ve been working in the digital marketing industry, then the word “keyword” probably needs no introduction.
-Generally speaking, keywords are words that carry a high value.
+Generally speaking, keywords are terms or phrases that carry a high value.
 They form the connection between what a person is looking for and the result generated for them by a search engine.

 Moreover, keywords help you to zero down onto a target audience as opposed to spending your time, energy and capital on a larger crowd.
 You can think of keywords as tags that help segregate content and define them.
 To find the right keywords for every piece, you need to conduct keyword research.

 This research allows you to identify the necessary terms or phrases you must include in your piece.
 And to find out these, you need to rely on a keyword research tool.

 What is a keyword research tool?

 A Keyword Research Tool can help you to identify the key trending phrases , their rankings and competitiveness.
 But it cannot magically do so!
 The first step to any research process is to define the methodology and problem statement.
 A tool can aid, but it cannot perform the entire operation.

 So, before resorting to a tool, ask yourself some questions.

 Let’s assume you are promoting a new speaker.